 Growing Bamboo in Pots

 Bamboo plants are divided into two main types: Running and Clumping.
-The running ones are invasive and spread throughout the garden if not controlled, whereas clumping ones stand-still and grow at a slower pace, which is why it is better to grow clumping bamboo in pots.
+The running ones are invasive and spread throughout the garden if not controlled, whereas clumping ones grow at a slower pace, which is why it is better to grow them in pots.

 While growing bamboo in pots, do bear in mind that while repotting, you need to be sure of the growth patterns, as they are different and diverse.
 Bamboo grows fast, and if you leave it in the same pot for a longer period, it is going to turn root-bound and fragile, dying ultimately.

 Some of the best varieties that you can grow in containers are Seabreeze, Multiplex Hedge, Fargesia, and Buddha Belly.

 Tip: As the running bamboo turns root bound rapidly, hence provide sufficient space to its roots.

 To know whether you can eat bamboo or not, click here!

 Container Size for Bamboo